Horse Rider Safety

 Riders should follow the Highway Code and obey all road signs, road markings and traffic lights.
 Riding two abreast can be useful, especially if one of the riders or horses is inexperienced, but riders should return to single file where the road narrows and when approaching bends.

 Riders should not carry passengers, or anything which might affect their balance or become tangled in the reins.
-They should keep both hands on the reins, except when signaling, and both feet in the stirrups.
+They should keep both hands on the reins, except when signalling, and both feet in the stirrups.

 Where possible, riders should avoid busy, high speed roads and difficult junctions, such as roundabouts.